Amy Nauiokas

-Amy Nauiokas is the founder and CEO of Anthemis Group, a digital financial services investment firm and the founder and CEO of Archer Gray, a media production company.
+Amy Nauiokas is an American financial services executive and entrepreneur.
+She is the founder and CEO of Anthemis Group, an asset manager focused on financial services companies, and the founder of Archer Gray, a media production company.
 She previously worked at Cantor Fitzgerald and Barclays Stockbrokers.

 Wall Street career

-Nauiokas was a senior managing director at Cantor in September 2001 when terrorists attacked the World Trade Center, where the firm was based.
-The attacks claimed the lives of 658 Cantor employees, and CEO Howard Lutnick appointed Nauiokas to the role of corporate spokesperson.
-In 2004, she left the firm for Barclays Capital.
-At the time of her departure, she was Cantor's director of global marketing, investor relations, and human resources.
-At Barclays Capital, Nauiokas was the head of eCommerce.
+Nauiokas began her career on Wall Street, first at Deutsche Bank and Bear Stearns, eventually rising to the position of senior managing director at Cantor Fitzgerald, where she was responsible for bringing the firm's brokerage business online.
+In 2004, Nauiokas left the firm for Barclays Capital.
+At the time of her departure, she was Cantor's director of marketing, investor relations, and human resources.
+At Barclays Capital, Nauiokas was in charge of the firm's eCommerce effort.
 She remained in that position until 2006, when she became CEO of Barclays Stockbrokers.

 Anthemis

 After leaving Barclays Stockbrokers in 2008, Nauiokas co-founded Nauiokas Park, a venture capital firm focused on disruptive financial technologies.
-The firm was sold to the Anthemis Group in fall 2010, Anthemis' investments included Betterment, Simple Bank (sold to BBVA for $117 million in 2014), Payoff, The Climate Corporation (sold to Monsanto for $930 million in 2013), and Fidor Bank (sold to BPCE for an undisclosed amount in 2016).
+The firm became Anthemis Group in fall 2010.
+In recent company materials Anthemis reported assets under management of $1.2 billion and that it had "built, seeded, and scaled, over 200 financial services companies."
+In April 2023, the firm laid off 28% of staff as part of a restructuring and in the following month canceled a SPAC.

 Archer Gray

 In 2009, Nauiokas began independently financing and producing movies and plays, such as Once (winner of eight Tony Awards) and The Inevitable Defeat of Mister and Pete.
-In 2011, Nauiokas started Archer Gray to invest in media startups and in the development of film, television, and plays.
-Archer Gray has produced six feature films and four Broadway plays and invested in ten companies.
+In 2011, Nauiokas founded Archer Gray to invest in media startups and in the development of film, television, and plays.